wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed useless listing of custom post types which do not support thumbnails

 = 3.1 =
 * Fixed missing merge of post types and custom post types as default if post type filter was not selected
 * Changed the style to be based more on WP standard style